 \section{Abstract}

-This paper studies the identification of Structural Vector Autoregressions (SVARs) exploiting a break in the variances of the structural shocks.
-Point-identification for this class of models relies on an eigen-decomposition involving the covariance matrices of reduced-form errors and requires that all the eigenvalues are distinct.
-This point-identification, however, fails in the presence of multiplicity of eigenvalues.
-This occurs in an empirically relevant scenario where, for instance, only a subset of structural shocks had the break in their variances, or where a group of variables shows a variance shift of the same amount.
-Together with zero or sign restrictions on the structural parameters and impulse responses, we derive the identified sets for impulse responses and show how to compute them.
-We perform inference on the impulse response functions, building on the robust Bayesian approach developed for set identified SVARs.
-To illustrate our proposal, we present an empirical example based on the literature on the global crude oil market where the identification is expected to fail due to multiplicity of eigenvalues.
+This paper presents new results on the identification of heteroskedastic structural vector autoregressive (HSVAR) models.
+Point identification of HSVAR models fails when some shifts in the variances of the structural shocks are suspected to be statistically indistinguishable from each other.
+This paper presents a new strategy that allows researchers to continue using HSVAR models in this empirically relevant case.
+We show that a combination of heteroskedasticity and zero restrictions can recover point identification in HSVAR models even in the absence of heterogeneous variance shifts.
+We derive the identified sets for impulse responses and show how to compute them.
+We perform inference on the impulse response functions, building on the robust Bayesian approach developed for set-identified SVARs.
+To illustrate our proposal, we present an empirical example based on the literature on the global crude oil market, where standard identification is expected to fail under heteroskedasticity.